SpikeInterface/spikeinterface-gui/README.md

 Note that:
   * not all waveform snipets are extracted (See `max_spikes_per_unit`) only some of them
   * this step is cached to a folder (and can be reloaded)
-  * this step can be run in parallel (and so quite fast)
+  * this step can be run in parallel (and so is quite fast)
-  * optionaly PCA can be computed and displayed
+  * optionally PCA can be computed and displayed

 Example: